Malik Ambersley: Collaborations

 Outside of his TikTok Lives, Ambersley and his NPC Miles Morales bit have appeared on online segments with other social media personalities like Druski.
 During streamer Kai Cenat's month-long streaming marathon, called Mafiathon 2, starting on November 1, 2024, Ambersley participated in several days of Cenat's programming.
 One night, Ambersley read out the names of new subscribers to Cenat's channel while Cenat was sleeping on the stream.
 Occasionally, he would break character and lash out at some of the streaming marathon's participants including Cenat himself, Druski, and comedian Kevin Hart.
 Regarding the NPC Miles Morales bit, Hart joked that it seemed like Ambersley was "stuck in Nickelodeon".

 On November 2, Ambersley got to meet actor Shameik Moore, who voiced Miles Morales in Spider-Man: Into the Spider-Verse and Spider-Man: Across the Spider-Verse, after Cenat invited Moore to the house where the streaming marathon was taking place.
 Together, they chatted outside of their personas and danced to songs from the Miles Morales films' soundtracks, including "Sunflower" by Post Malone and Swae Lee.

 Future plans

 On a Twitch stream, Ambersley indicated his intentions to move past his NPC performances and start streaming as himself.
 When asked if he would still perform as NPC Miles Morales, he said, "No, I think I would rather want to be known as me.
 I'll still do the characters every now and then but as in doing the NPC thing, standing outside, I don't think so.
 I think at some point, I need to branch out."
 He also stated that Cenat had been inspirational to him in his decision to pivot as a social media personality.

+Other ventures

+On September 18, 2026, Misfits Boxing announced that Ambersley would be participating in a MF–Professional boxing on October 10 at the Copper Box Arena in London, England.
+The bout is set to take place on the Joey Essex vs. Dapper Laughs undercard with an opponent yet to be announced.